ZenonSeth/respec/doc/api.md

 -- If multiple are present, then more specific margins override the more general ones

   margins = 4, -- sets all margins to 4
-  margins_hor = 5, -- sets both start and end margins to 5
+  marginsHor = 5, -- sets both start and end margins to 5
-  margins_ver = 3, -- sets both top and bottom margins to 3
+  marginsVer = 3, -- sets both top and bottom margins to 3
-  margin_start = 1, -- sets start margin to 1
+  marginStart = 1, -- sets start margin to 1
-  margin_end = 1, -- sets the end margin to 1
+  marginEnd = 1, -- sets the end margin to 1
-  margin_top = 1, -- sets the top margin to 1
+  marginTop = 1, -- sets the top margin to 1
-  margin_bottom = 1, -- sets the bottom margin to 1
+  marginBottom = 1, -- sets the bottom margin to 1

 -- Alignment: All alignments are optional.
 -- If no vertical alignment specified, top_to_parent_top is assumed.